Skip to contents

 fisher_test(gender, region)

-#> Fisher's Exact Test Results
+#> Fisher's Exact Test: gender x region

 Chi-Square Goodness-of-Fit